voytech/tabulate/README.md

     }
     rows {
-        row {  // first row when no index provided. cells {
+        row {  // first row when no index provided. cell("nr") {
-                cell("nr") {
                 value = "Nr.:"
                 attributes {
                   text {
                     fontFamily = "Times New Roman"
                     fontColor = Colors.BLACK
                     fontSize = 12
                   }
                   background { color = Colors.BLUE }
                 }
               }
               ...
         }
     }
 }
-}
 ```

-### Template pattern and table export operations.
+### `TabulationTemplate` and table export operations.

-Template is an entry point to exporting facility.
+`TabulationTemplate` is an entry point facility.
 It orchestrates all table export operations:
-- it instantiates result object and 3rd party underlying APIs,
+- instantiates result object and 3rd party underlying APIs,
-- it requests data records one by one and delegates context rendering to table operations implementors.
+- requests data records one by one and delegates context rendering to table operations implementors.
-- it finalizes operations  (e.g. flushing output stream)
+- finalizes operations (e.g. flushing output stream)

 Template is also responsible for resolving export operations implementors.
 For this purpose it uses invocation argument - `TabulationFormat`.
-There can be many implementations of `TabulationFormat`.
-As you will se on examples below - by default there is no explicit pointing what table operation implementors to choose.
-Typically, it is sufficient to pass a file name with extension like 'file.xlsx'.
-Template will lookup for extension and apply default excel table export operations.
+TabulationFormat allows to define output file type as well as export operation implementor of your choice (You may want to export with apache POI or FastExcel).
+Usually you do not need to provide `TabulationFormat` instance explicitly as it can be inferred from output file extension.

 ### Table DSL API.